Cippo95/nvidia-fan-control/README.md

 # nvidia-fan-control

-I have made this software because I often see too complex or too simple solutions:
+I often see solutions that I don't like to control fans on NVIDIA's graphics cards:
+- They can be too complex and as you will see a short bash script could be more than enough;
+- They can be too simple, for example having a stepped fan curve or not using temperature hysteresis.

+My solution starts from a simple bash script which just needs three commands to:
+1. Enable manual fan tuning;
+2. Check the temperature;
+3. Set the fan speed.

+There are few ways of executing these commands, some are really slow, some are really fast but custom as the binary files that I use.
+I'll explain all the stuff in detail: you have the freedom of using what you think is good enough for you.

+Caveats and work in progress:
-- It works with NVIDIA's proprietary drivers, X11 and x86-64 computers;
+- It works with NVIDIA's drivers, X11 and x86-64 computers;
-- It is the combination of a simple bash script and two binary files (one for checking temperature and one for setting fan speed).
+- I have just found out a Python library to use NVML, which can manage the commands needed; I'm already seeing stuff working: it is slower than using my binary files but this still could be good for Wayland users since it doesn't depend on X11.

-This software works well enough for me, but it is still work in progress!
+As an end note: this software works well enough for me, but your mileage may vary.

-## Further requirements
+## Requirements

+### NVIDIA's driver
+You need NVIDIA's driver (proprietary or the new open kernel modules) to use this software.

 ### Run X11 as root
+> This section is adapted from [nvfancontrol](https://github.com/foucault/nvfancontrol/tree/master) guide.
+> If you use a desktop manager you may not need this, I run X from console with `startx` and I need this.

-NVIDIA wants you to run X11 as root to controll the fan speed.
+NVIDIA wants you to run X11 as root to control the fan speed.
 You will have to add this to your `/etc/X11/Xwrapper.config` (create the file if it doesn't exist).

 ```